andriymz/andriymz.github.io/_posts/2019-03-16-authentication-using-kerberos.md

 Credentials recoveredCredentials2 = Credentials.readTokenStorageFile(credentialsCachePath, conf);
 ```

 Spark actually handles the credential delegation this way.
 Application Master periodically requests Delegation Tokens from HDFS, Hive and HBase services, and stores the Credential object containing them to HDFS.
 Then each Executor reads the fresh Credentials from HDFS and updates its UserGroupInformation.
 This allows Spark to work against a secured cluster where only the Client and the Application Master have Kerberos credentials.
+All those details are explained in [How Spark Uses Kerberos Authentication](/kerberos/how-spark-uses-kerberos-authentication) post.

 ### Authenticate using Delegation Tokens

-Once we have a Credentials object we can update our UserGroupInformation with the Delegation Tokens contained in it.
+Once you have a Credentials object you can update the UserGroupInformation with the Delegation Tokens contained in it.
 This can be done with *addCredentials* or *addToken* methods, depending if you want to add all the tokens at once or only specific ones.

 By executing the code below you will be able to access the HDFS service because HDFS Delegation Token is added to the created UserGroupInformation, not requiring any login from keytab or ticket cache.